svalinn/DAGMC/doc/usersguide/codes/dag-tripoli4.rst

 **Defining the "graveyard": vacuum boundaries**

-A vacuum boundary condition is typically defined in Tripoli4 by simply having a surface with not defined volume on its other side.
+A vacuum boundary condition is typically defined in Tripoli4 by simply having a surface with no defined volume on its other side.
 Since DAGMC's implicit complement is also defined this way, it is not possible to use this convention in DAG-Tripoli4.
 Instead, volumes are created on the vacuum side of those same surfaces, but those volumes